Greenstand/Greenstand-Overview/Contributing.md

     * [Design Issues](https://github.com/Greenstand/Design/issues)

 ## Basic Git Hub skills required!
-If you have not heard of a **pull request** it is time for you to join over 27 million other developers and learn this version control platform.
+If you have not heard of a **pull request** it is time for you to join over 27 million developers and learn this version control platform.
 There are lots of cool articles to get you up to speed. https://guides.github.com/introduction/flow/
 We use the Fork and Pull model.
 Basics:
 * Fork the repository
-* All changes you make must be submitted for review via a pull request to the apropriate branch.
+* All changes you make must be submitted for review via a pull request to the appropriate branch.
 * Ask for clarification if needed (via Git pull requests or slack).
 * Report problems

-Think Agile with small itterations and clearly defined commits.
+Think Agile with small iterations and clearly defined commits.
 When in doubt, ask.

 # Project Repository

-*In it’s most basic form this platform is designed to collect tree images from an android application and disply these images on web-maps that can be served on other organizations' websites.*
+*In it’s most basic form this platform is designed to collect tree images from an android application and display these images on web-maps that can be served on other organizations' websites.*

 * [Android Applicaiton](https://github.com/Greenstand/treetracker-android)
 * [Admin panel](Https://github.com/Greenstand/treetracker-admin)